-The future growth of our business will depend in part on our ability to manage our relationships with current and future distributors and sales representatives, develop additional channels for the distribution and sale of our products and manage these relationships.
-As we execute our indirect sales strategy, we will need to manage the potential conflicts that may arise with our direct sales efforts.
+The future growth of our business will depend in part on our ability to expand our existing relationships with distributors and sales representatives, develop additional channels for the distribution and sale of our products and manage these relationships.
+As part of our channel sales strategy, we intend to expand our relationships with distributors and sales representatives.
+As we develop our indirect sales capabilities, we will need to manage the potential conflicts that may arise with our direct sales efforts.
 The inability to successfully execute or manage a multi-channel sales strategy could impede our future growth.